 Search and replace text in the script.

 Activate syntax help mode.
 In help mode you can click on a syntax keyword (marked in blue) in the editor to access detailed syntax help.

 |Undo the latest change (multiple step undo is possible).|

 For more information, see Edit the data load script.

 You can divide your script into sections to make it easier to read and maintain.
 The sections are executed from top to bottom.

 If you have added data using Add data, you will have a data load script section named Auto-generated section that contains the script code required to load the data.

 |Delete a section.|

 For more information, see Organizing the script code.

-Output displays all messages that are generated during data load.
+Output displays the autosave status and all messages that are generated during data load.